-Not only do the field sensors (such as the Florida Road Weather Information System the Lab recently installed) and local datasets need to be rapidly assembled, but large gridded Global model results from the National Weather Service models are rapidly downloaded to initialize the high resolution model.
+Not only do the field sensors (such as the Florida Road Weather Information System) and local datasets need to be rapidly assembled, but large gridded Global model results from the National Weather Service models are rapidly downloaded to initialize the high resolution model.
 The global model is then blended with added local data, satellite and Doppler radar data to start the high resolution run with the optimum state of the current atmosphere.
 Each model run produces a file so large it would nearly fill a CD-ROM, so Lambda Rail bandwidth is very important to the model output, as well as assembly of the input

 Florida LambdaRail Home

 Florida LambdaRail Members